-Would you be surprised if we admit that even today we occasionally wash our handshaking hand with soap? \\\\
+Would you be surprised if we admit that even today we occasionally wash our handshaking hand with soap?

-Mr. and Mrs. Aaron Edgar visited Mrs. Evelyn Phillips and her son, James Quanah last Sunday.
+Mr. and Mrs. Aaron Edgar visited Mrs. Evelyn Phillips and her son, James Phillips of Lubbock, in Quanah last Sunday.

 May 15-22 Proclaimed Soil Stewardship Week